EducationalTestingService/skll/doc/run_experiment.rst

     *   **uwk_off_by_one**: Same as ``unweighted_kappa``, but all ranking
         differences are discounted by one.
 In other words, a ranking of 1 and a ranking of 2 would be considered equal.

+The following is a list of the other optional fields in this section in alphabetical order.

+.. _grid_search:

+grid_search *(Optional)*
+""""""""""""""""""""""""

+Whether or not to perform grid search to find optimal parameters for classifier.
+Defaults to ``True`` since optimizing model hyperparameters almost always leads to better performance.
+Note that for the :ref:`learning_curve <learning_curve>` task, grid search is not allowed and setting it to ``True`` will generate a warning and be ignored.

+.. _grid_search_folds:

+grid_search_folds *(Optional)*
+""""""""""""""""""""""""""""""

+The number of folds to use for grid search.
+Defaults to 3.

+.. _grid_search_jobs:

+grid_search_jobs *(Optional)*
+"""""""""""""""""""""""""""""

+Number of folds to run in parallel when using grid search.
+Defaults to number of grid search folds.

+.. _min_feature_count:

+min_feature_count *(Optional)*
+""""""""""""""""""""""""""""""

+The minimum number of examples for which the value of a feature must be nonzero to be included in the model.
+Defaults to 1.

 .. _param_grids: